thscharler/rat-input/readme.md

 ## Widgets for text-input based on ratatui.

+These widgets are plain vanilla ratatui widgets.

 Eventhandling is currently crossterm only.

-    In practice event-handling is calling 1 or 2 functions on the state, so this should be simple to map for other systems.
+In practice event-handling is calling 1 or 2 functions on the state, so this should be easy to map to other systems.
+(Contributions welcome :)

 # [TextInput](crate::input::TextInput)